Bushranger: "Boy bushrangers" (1910s–1920s)

-Women Bushrangers
+Women bushrangers

-While women bushrangers were not as widely known as men, there are a number of women bushrangers that were reported on in the newspapers.
+While women bushrangers were not as widely known as men, a number of women bushrangers were reported on in the newspapers.
 These include:

 Mrs Winter, a bushranger in early nineteenth-century New South Wales, was briefly associated with John Tennant.

 Sarah Webb, arrested with her husband William for bushranging in 1826.

 Mary Williams, a known Tasmanian bushranger.
 There is a passing mention of her in a court case article from 1833.

 Mary Ann Bugg (7 May 1834 – 22 April 1905) was a Worimi bushranger in mid nineteenth century New South Wales who was Captain Thunderbolt's partner.

 Bet Neen, a notorious female bushranger in New South Wales, associated with a man named Hunt.

-Kitty Morgan, touted as "one of the most notorious and wicked females that ever lived", was active in the mid nineteenth century around Victoria.
+Kitty Morgan, touted as "one of the most notorious and wicked females that ever lived", was active in the mid-19th century around Victoria.
 She was accused of affairs, murder, robbery and bushranging and was shot and killed by a shepherd as she entered his hut in disguise.

 Jessie Hickman (née Hunt; 6 September 1890 – 1936) was an Australian bushranger.
 She had multiple aliases but is often referred to as The Lady Bushranger.
 In the 1920s she established herself as leader of a gang of cattle thieves in the area that is now Wollemi National Park.